Browser

 Multimodal modality

 This master degree is based on Alfred Adler's Psychology (Contemporary Adlerian Psychology).
 Adlerian Psychology focuses on the meaning of life and the sense of community as the cornerstones of mental health.
-The main objective of this master degree is to train professionals in Adlerian psychological counseling with the skills to work with people seeking advice on emotional problems that cause discomfort or psychological suffering (personal crises, conflicts, breakups, losses, family cohabitation difficulties, work stress, transitions, etc.).
+The main objective of this master degree is to train professionals in Adlerian psychological counseling with the skills to work with people seeking advice on emotional problems that cause discomfort or psychological suffering (personal crises, conflicts, breakups, losses, difficulties in family coexistence, work stress, life transitions, etc.)

 This program is supported by the Adler University of Chicago (USA) and the International Committee of Adlerian Summer Schools and Institutes (ICASSI).
 There is an agreement with the Spanish Association of Adlerian Psychology (AEPA), the Latin American Association of Adlerian Psychology (ALAPA) and the Galileo University of Guatemala.